IMIO/.github/profile/README.md

 # Intercommunale de Mutualisation Informatique et Organisationnelle (iMio)

-iMio is a public organization based in Wallonia, Belgium, dedicated to promoting and coordinating the sharing of open-source solutions and services among local authorities in the region.
+iMio is a public organization based in Wallonia, Belgium, dedicated to developing and coordinating the sharing of open-source solutions and services among local authorities in the region.
 Our mission is to enhance collaboration, reduce costs, and improve the efficiency of public services through innovative software solutions.

 ## Our Solutions

-We offer a suite of open-source applications tailored to meet the specific needs of local governments:
+We offer a suite of open-source applications tailored to meet the specific needs of local authorities:

 - **iA.Délib**: Manages deliberative assemblies by overseeing each step of the decision-making process, ensuring compliance with local regulations.